kgong148/cs122b-webapplication/README.md

     - #### Include the filename/path of all code/configuration files in GitHub of routing queries to Master/Slave SQL.

     - #### How read/write requests were routed to Master/Slave SQL?
+    Two data sources were created in context.xml.
+One led to the master instance and one led to localhost.
+In all servlets that only needed to read, the localhost data source was initialized.
+If the servlet needed to write, the master instance data source was initialized.

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.